yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 - **Instrumentation**, which is the practice of adding code to a software application in order to capture data about its performance or behavior, most onboarding to the tools was taking this putting that and troubleshoot in between.
 - **Distrubuted Tracing**, it is a technique for tracking the path of a request as it flows through a distributed system or application.

 In a distributed system, a single request can touch many different components, services, and systems, and tracking the path of that request can be challenging.
-This is what these tools can help us to achive.
+This is what these tools can help us in achieving.

 Very decent accumulated knowledge, and there is still more related to acquire.